 Duty free

-Travellers over 17 years arriving from non-EU countries do not have to pay duty on 200 cigarettes, 100 cigarrilos, 50 cigars or 250g of tobacco; 4 litres of wine, 16 litres of beer and 1 litre of spirits over 22% or 2 litres of liquor less than 22% volume; 50g of perfume and 250ml of eau de toilette; other goods up to the value of €430 for air and sea travellers.
+Travellers over 17 years arriving from non-EU countries do not have to pay duty on 200 cigarettes, 100 cigarrilos, 50 cigars or 250g of tobacco; 4 litres of wine, 16 litres of beer and 1 litre of spirits over 22 percent or 2 litres of liquor less than 22 percent volume; 50g of perfume and 250ml of eau de toilette; other goods up to the value of €430 for air and sea travellers.

 Communications

-The international access code for Portugal is +351, and wifi is available in most hotels, cafes and restaurants throughout Portugal.
+The international access code for Portugal is +351, and WiFi is available in most hotels, cafes and restaurants throughout Portugal.
+Travellers can purchase local prepaid SIM cards for unlocked phones or use eSIMs if their cellular providers support it on their networks.

 Passport & Visa

 All visitors, except EEA member states, must hold tickets and documents for their return or onward journey, and proof of paid accommodation (equivalent in convertible currency accepted).
 The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+All of these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.
+It's highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry requirements